sld-columbia/zynq-template/README.md

 ```
 $ [ETHADDR=<xx:xx:xx:xx:xx:xx>] [BOARD=<zc702|zc706|zcu102>] make
 ```

+If `BOARD` is not specified, make will generate the output for the ZYNQ zc702 board.
+Since both zc702 and zc706 do not have a unique MAC address, make will randomly assign one in the u-boot configuration file `uEnv.txt`.
+You can set a fixed MAC address by defining `ETHADDR` when you invoke make.
+Note that defining `ETHADDR` has no effect for the ZYNQ Ultrascale+ boards, which do have a unique MAC address stored on board.

 All configuration files, temporary built objects and boot images will be generated in `out/<BOARD>`.
 This includes the files to copy onto SD